blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 Payment Gateway REST API Reference
 ==================================

-BlockChyp consists of two REST API's: the small API that runs on every BlockChyp payment terminal and the Gateway API.
+BlockChyp consists of two REST APIs: the small API that runs on every BlockChyp payment terminal and the Gateway API.

 Like everything in BlockChyp, the Gateway was designed to be simple.
 With a few exceptions, the concepts should be